-(2) a doctorate degree in psychology, that includes 12 semester hours of child-focused course work in development, assessment, intervention, and 600 hours of supervised experience in a school-related setting; or

-(3) a valid psychologist or psychologist associate license issued by the New Mexico board of psychologist examiners and that includes 12 semester hours of child-focused course work in development, assessment, and intervention and 600 hours of supervised experience in a school-related setting; and

-C. fulfill the requirements of Paragraph (1) or (2):

-(1) the specialty area examination of the praxis series exam in school psychology with at least a score of 147; or

-(2) hold an active nationally certified school psychologist credential issued by the national association of school psychologists.
+- (2) a doctorate degree in psychology, that includes 12 semester hours of child-focused course work in development, assessment, intervention, and 600 hours of supervised experience in a school-related setting; or - (3) a valid psychologist or psychologist associate license issued by the New Mexico board of psychologist examiners and that includes 12 semester hours of child-focused course work in development, assessment, and intervention and 600 hours of supervised experience in a school-related setting; and - C. fulfill the requirements of Paragraph (1) or (2): - (1) the specialty area examination of the praxis series exam in school psychology with at least a score of 147; or - (2) hold an active nationally certified school psychologist credential issued by the national association of school psychologists.

-6.63.5.9 REQUIREMENTS FOR LEVEL 2 SCHOOL PSYCHOLOGIST LICENSURE: A level 2 school psychologist shall meet the following requirements:

-A. a valid level 1 license with at least three full school years of school-related experience;

-B. successful completion or demonstration of competencies for a level 1 school psychologist, and clinical supervising school psychologist shall meet the following requirements:

-C. satisfactory completion of supervised experience as a level 1 school psychologist, consisting of a minimum of 600 internship hours and 1,200 post-internship supervised hours in a school-related setting.
-[6.63.5.9 NMAC - Rp, 6.63.5.9 NMAC, 1/28/2020]

-6.63.5.10 REQUIREMENTS FOR LEVEL 3 SCHOOL PSYCHOLOGIST LICENSURE: A level 3 alinical supervising school psychologist shall most the following requirements:

-A. a valid level 2 license with at least three full school years of school-related experience, including 750 hours of satisfactory post-graduate experience as reported by a level 3 supervising school psychologist;

-B. 60 graduate hours in a master's or master's plus certificate of advance graduate studies (CAGS) program, educational specialist degree, master's or doctorate degree in school psychology from a regionally accredited college or university.
-The master's CAGS and educational specialist programs shall include at least one academic year of pre-degree supervised internship experience, consisting of a minimum of 1,200 hours of which at least 600 hours must be in a school-related setting;

-C. successful completion or demonstration of competencies for the school psychologist level 1 and 2 licenses;

-hold one of the following valid and current certifications or licenses:

-(1) a license as a psychologist issued by the New Mexico board of psychology examiners;
+- 6.63.5.9 REQUIREMENTS FOR LEVEL 2 SCHOOL PSYCHOLOGIST LICENSURE: A level 2 school psychologist shall meet the following requirements: - A. a valid level 1 license with at least three full school years of school-related experience; - B. successful completion or demonstration of competencies for a level 1 school psychologist, and - C. satisfactory completion of supervised experience as a level 1 school psychologist, consisting of a minimum of 600 internship hours and 1,200 post-internship supervised hours in a school-related setting.
+[6.63.5.9 NMAC Rp, 6.63.5.9 NMAC, 1/28/2020] - 6.63.5.10 REQUIREMENTS FOR LEVEL 3 SCHOOL PSYCHOLOGIST LICENSURE: A level 3 clinical supervising school psychologist shall meet the following requirements: - A. a valid level 2 license with at least three full school years of school-related experience, including 750 hours of satisfactory post-graduate experience as reported by a level 3 supervising school psychologist; - B. 60 graduate hours in a master's or master's plus certificate of advance graduate studies (CAGS) program, educational specialist degree, master's or doctorate degree in school psychology from a regionally accredited college or university.
+The master's CAGS and educational specialist programs shall include at least one academic year of pre-degree supervised internship experience, consisting of a minimum of 1,200 hours of which at least 600 hours must be in a school-related setting; - C. successful completion or demonstration of competencies for the school psychologist level 1 and 2 licenses: - D. hold one of the following valid and current certifications or licenses: - (1) a license as a psychologist issued by the New Mexico board of psychology examiners; - (2) a license as a psychologist associate issued by the New Mexico board of psychology examiners; or

-(2) a license as a psychologist associate issued by the New Mexico board of psychology examiners; or may be continued pursuant to rule as established by the department.
-[6.63.5.11 NMAC - Rp, 6.63.5.11 NMAC, 1/28/2020]
+- (3) an active nationally certified school psychologist credential issued by the national association of school psychologists. - [6.63.5.10 NMAC Rp, 6.63.5.10 NMAC, 1/28/2020] - 6.63.5.11 IMPLEMENTATION: All persons holding a valid New Mexico license in psychological counseling on June 30, 2002 shall be entitled to licensure in school psychology at level 1, 2, or 3.
+Such licensure may be continued pursuant to rule as established by the department.

+[6.63.5.11 NMAC Rp, 6.63.5.11 NMAC, 1/28/2020]